MannarAmuthan/Photoic/README.md

 For working demo and Tutorial Videos https://drive.google.com/open?id=12QMqd1MocllqbtcpRnPnmaSKfzWDu4VY

-For Download setup
+For Download setup (for executables) https://drive.google.com/open?id=1cF8NK5KwHAY4Tq9IcV02yqqRXPXMHhIj
-https://drive.google.com/open?id=1cF8NK5KwHAY4Tq9IcV02yqqRXPXMHhIj

-Open a zip folder, and place all files in a same folder(.exe,.config files)
+Open this zip folder, and place all files in a same folder(.exe,.config files)

-And you can find JAR also.
+The project can be build by maven, clone the repo, and install all maven dependencies,

+`mvn javafx:compile`

+`mvn javafx:run`

 # Basic Features
 # File Menu